IlyaMokin/gimme-stat/readme.md

 ```

 # Available arguments
+- `--init`  - create `gimme.config.js` at current directory, in this file you can configure default value for every flag for  next call
  - `--since=[date]` `--until=[date]` you can use any `git log` valid formats for the options, as a rule in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
    - examplse of use:
      - --since="2014-02-12T16:36:00-07:00"